illinois-cs241/illinois-cs241.github.io/_docs/lockpicking_lab.md

 ## HW0

-You have already been assigned a HW0 for the class.
-Add your answers to `HW0.md` in your course repository.
-Remember to commit and push your answers.
+You have already been assigned a HW0 for the class, which is available on [Prairelearn](https://us.prairielearn.com/pl/course_instance/161719/assessments).
 We'll spend the first part of class going over the various questions from HW0.
 Your grade for this lab is partly HW0 and partly the assignment below.

 ## Development